Start location: Bridge of Bogendreip (NO 663 910)

 OS Landranger 45 (Stonehaven & Banchory)

-This is an ancient right of way from Strachan in Feughside to Paldy Fair near Glenfarquhar Lodge, 3km north of Auchenblae.
-It was probably used principally as a drove road for drovers heading to Laurencekirk market.
+This is an ancient right of way from Strachan in Feughside to St Palladius' Fair (Paldy Fair) near Glenfarquhar Lodge, 3km north of Auchenblae.
+It was probably used also as a drove road for drovers heading to Laurencekirk market.
 It did not go quite as high as the nearby Cairn a' Mounth road and so would have been snowbound less often.
 It was also probably fairly busy with drovers and travellers as the Cairn a' Mounth had a toll at the Bridge of Dye but the Builg Mounth did not.

 The Heritage Paths project is pleased to announce that Neil Ramsay (our former Project Officer) and Nate Pedersen (one of our earliest volunteers) have teamed up to write an ebook - The Mounth Passes - with photography by long-standing ScotWays member Graham Marr.
 If you too are interested in the heritage of these old ways through the Grampian Mountains, we highly recommend it.